mariotlemes/non3GPP-WiFi/README.md

 **13)** N3IWF forwards this NAS Security Mode Complete message to AMF.

-**14)** AMF further sends an NGAP Initial Context Setup Request message including the N3IWF key to the N3IWF which triggers the N3IWF to send an EAP-Success to UE, which completes the EAP-5G session.
+**14)** AMF further sends an Initial Context Setup Request message including the N3IWF key to the N3IWF which triggers the N3IWF to send an EAP-Success to UE, which completes the EAP-5G session.

 **15)** N3IWF sends an IKE_AUTH Response to UE which contains an EAP-Success message